 What are Your Expectations?

-First-hour rating is an important way to know how well the water heater will work for your home.
-First-hour rating is when the unit reads how much hot water is delivered in a set amount of time.
+The first-hour rating is an important way to know how well the water heater will work for your home.
+The first-hour rating is when the unit reads how much hot water is delivered in a set amount of time.
 Basing the water heater off how many gallons it can hold alone won’t help if the tank cannot handle heavy usage within one hour.
 For example, you must know how many hot gallons of water can be supplied within an hour.
 If you have an 80-gallon tank and a family that normally uses half of that for one hour, then if the FHR is 30 for the water heater, it’s not ideal to purchase.

 - Lower initial cost to install